 I want to note that although battery voltage is used to represent the ‘state of charge,’ there is only one way to understand the state of charge using voltage alone.
 The only way to reliably estimate the battery charge state is to measure the voltage when it is fully charged and not connected to anything!
 Disconnecting the battery whenever we want to check its’ state of charge is impractical in an RV, so we use a shunt to measure it.
 It measures the amount of power flowing into and out of the battery pack and better estimates the state of charge than battery voltage alone.

 We can better manage our batteries by measuring how much power has been removed or replaced in the battery pack.
 I like to think of it as a bank account.
 You have some balance and withdraw a few dollars to buy gas.
 Okay, at today’s prices, a lot of money.
 That decreases the account balance, and if you continue to withdraw, the account will eventually reach zero.
 You recharge the account by making a deposit.

 Batteries are Electron Bank Accounts

 To take advantage of measuring all those electrons, we need some smarts.
 We use amp hours to discuss how much energy has flowed into or out of the batteries.
 A shunt and smart meter keep track of energy flow to and from the batter.
 It displays your electron balance in amp-hours (or percentage of capacity left.)
 They greatly enhance battery management, and I recommend Victron BMS-712 smart battery management system (shown above) or the Renogy 500A Battery monitor with shunt.
-Both are good systems, but the Victron has more valuable features, IMHO.
+Both are good systems, but the Victron has more valuable features, in my opinion.

 Manufacturers usually list two values for charge rate: the recommended and maximum charging rates.
 These things seem simple but greatly influence how long the battery will last.